Lake Elsinore, California: History

 Elsinore has three churches, the Methodist Episcopal, Presbyterian, Roman Catholic, while the Episcopal and Christian Scientists hold regular services in leased property.

 The health record of the city is perhaps one of its greatest features.
 During the recent epidemic of Spanish influenza, which swept the country and the world, Elsinore escaped with but a few cases.
 Only three deaths were attributed to the disease.

-In 1933, the Elsinore Naval and Military School was established, though it would later close it doors in 1977.
+In 1933, the Elsinore Naval and Military School was established, though it later closed in 1977.

 The lake also hosted teams for Olympic training and high-speed boat racing in the 1920s.
 The lake went dry in the mid-1930s, but refilled by 1938.

 During World War II, the lake was used to test seaplanes, and a Douglas Aircraft plant making wing assemblies for Boeing B-17 Flying Fortress bombers was located in the city.
 The lake ran dry during most of the 1950s and was refilled in the early 1960s.

 Despite its relatively small African American population, it has the distinction of electing the first black city councilman in California, Thomas R. Yarborough, in 1948.
 Yarborough went on to become one of three African American mayors elected in California in 1966.

 In 1972, citizens of the city voted to rename it Lake Elsinore.
 More than a week of heavy rains in 1980 flooded the lake, destroying surrounding homes and businesses.
 Since then, a multimillion-dollar project has been put into place to maintain the water supply at a consistent level, allowing for homes to be built close to the lake.
-Overflow water in the Lake spills out via Alberhill Creek, a tributary of Temescal Creek.
-In 2007, an aeration system was added to help with the lake's ecosystem.
+Overflow water in the lake spills out via Alberhill Creek, a tributary of Temescal Creek.
+In 2007, an aeration system was added to help the lake's ecosystem.

-The city was ranked as the 12th fastest growing city in California between 2000 and 2008.
+The city was ranked as the 12th-fastest-growing city in California between 2000 and 2008.
 Now, over 70,000 residents as of the 2020 census live there, and formerly open hillsides have been converted into housing tracts.